mitre/mongodb-enterprise-advanced-4-stig-baseline/README.md

 - **Roles**:
   - `products.myTestRole`

-For a complete list of potential users and roles created, look at the [`inspec.yml`](https://github.com/mitre/mongodb-enterprise-advanced-4-stig-baseline/blob/main/inspec.yml).
+For a complete list of potential databases, users, and roles created, refer to the [`inspec.yml`](https://github.com/mitre/mongodb-enterprise-advanced-4-stig-baseline/blob/main/inspec.yml).

 ## Authors